SupernovaBotDeveloper/aoi.jsMultipurposeBot/README.md

 Once doing that,you're free to run the bot!

-### Credits to leaf and Beiriri for codes,some codes are made by me too
+### Credits to Baeriri & Me for the code, some codes are of leaf